-- Chris Eaton showed that while he was unwilling to challenge Hasso Plattner (and for good reason), he brought the debate back to Appleby’s false claims at every possible occasion.
+- Chris Eaton showed that while he was unwilling to challenge Hasso Plattner (and for a good reason), he brought the debate back to Appleby’s false claims at every possible occasion.

-- As for Hasso Plattner, he showed enormous dishonesty in his commentary and added to Appleby’s false claims with his own false claims.
+- As for Hasso Plattner, he showed enormous dishonesty in his commentary and added to Appleby’s false claims with his false claims.

-- Appleby Fact Check, whoever that was, provided contradictions to Appleby, and clearly thought that the information from Appleby was so inaccurate that his name needed to be “Appleby Fact Check.”
+- Appleby Fact Check, whoever that was, provided contradictions to Appleby, and thought that the information from Appleby was so inaccurate that his name needed to be “Appleby Fact Check.”